Harmonia: End-to-End RAG Serving Optimization

-\paragraph{Accuracy Effects.} \system serves the exact same pipeline as provided by the user, using components without modification.
-The performance improvements in \system stem entirely from more efficient component-level scaling and an optimized scheduler—not from altering the pipeline itself.
+\textbf{Applicability on Agentic Serving} While \system targets structurally heterogeneous RAG pipelines, it does not directly extend to general agentic workflows.
+Agentic systems exhibit ad hoc, LLM-driven control flow~\cite{team2025kimi}, with task sequences and tool invocations generated dynamically at runtime, violating the static execution backbone assumed by our SLO minimization and max-flow–based resource allocation models.
+Nonetheless, we believe our core architectural insight—the need for a centralized runtime control plane—remains foundational for agentic serving.
+We leave support for fully dynamic agent workflows to future work.

-\paragraph{Scheduler Scalability.} The scheduler is central to \system’s ability to handle high load and manage SLO violations.
-At peak throughput, the scheduler could become a potential bottleneck.
-To address this, we designed it to be highly scalable, leveraging vectorized operations and multi-threading.
-In our ablation studies, we show that even at a high request rate of 1024 requests per second, \system's scheduling latency remains below $2.3$ms.
+\textbf{Run-Time Scalability.} The \system's run-time control is central to its ability to handle high load and manage SLO violations.
+At peak throughput, runtime controller can become a potential bottleneck.
+To address this, we designed it to scale by leveraging vectorized operations and multi-threading.
+In our evaluation studies (discussed in Section~\ref{sec:runtime}), we show that even at a high request rate of 1024 requests per second, \system's scheduling latency remains below $2.3$ ms. This level of throughput demonstrates that \system is comparable to prior work~\cite{kwon2023efficient, yu2022orca, infercept}, underscoring its efficiency.

-\paragraph{Profiling Overhead.} \system requires a one-time profiling step before deployment.
-In our experiments, profiling a RAG system with five different components took approximately four minutes.
-However, this cost is quickly amortized over time, as inference systems typically remain online for extended periods.